strongdm/accessbot/docs/configure_accessbot/CONFIGURE_ACCESSBOT.md

 You just need to remove the "SDM_" prefix when configuring them.
 Here's a usage example of the command: `plugin config AccessBot {'ADMINS_CHANNEL': '#my-channel', 'ADMIN_TIMEOUT': 60}`.

 * **SDM_ADMIN_TIMEOUT**.
 Timeout in seconds for a request to be manually approved.
 Default = 30 sec
 * **SDM_ADMINS_CHANNEL**.
-Channel name to be used by administrators for approval messages, for example: `#accessbot-private` (important to start with `#`).
-Disabled by default
+Channel name to be used by administrators for approval messages.
+Disabled by default.
+See the following usage examples:
+  - For Slack: `SDM_ADMINS_CHANNEL=#accessbot-private`, the value needs to start with a `#` symbol, i.e., the channel name needs to come after a `#` symbol.
+  - For MS Teams: `SDM_ADMINS_CHANNEL=Admin Team###Admin Channel`, the team and the channel name must be separated by `###`.
+If you want to use the default channel of a team, you only need to leave off the channel name, e.g., `SDM_ADMINS_CHANNEL=Admin Team###`.
 * **SDM_ADMINS_CHANNEL_ELEVATE**.
 Boolean flag to allow usage of admin commands to all users inside the configured SDM_ADMINS_CHANNEL.
 When this is enabled the admin commands can no longer be sent via DM, only via the configured channel.
 Default = false
 * **SDM_ALLOW_RESOURCE_ACCESS_REQUEST_RENEWAL**.
 Flag to enable renewal of resource account grants.
 When enabled allows a user to make a new access request to a resource even if they already have access to it.
 Default = false
 * **SDM_ALLOW_RESOURCE_TAG**.
 Resource tag to be used for only showing the allowed resources.
 Ideally set the value to `true` or `false` (e.g. `allow-resource=true`).
 When there's no tag assigned, all resources are allowed (default behavior).
 Disabled by default ([see below](#using-tags) for more info about using tags)
 * **SDM_ALLOW_RESOURCE_GROUPS_TAG**.
 Resource tag to be used for only showing the allowed resources to the configured allowed user groups.
 The tag value should be the list of allowed user groups (see `SDM_GROUPS_TAG`) for that resource separated by comma.
 If this tag or the `SDM_GROUPS_TAG` is not configured, all resources are allowed (default behavior).
 Disabled by default ([see below](#Allow-Resource-By-Groups) for more info about using tags)
 * **SDM_ALLOW_ROLE_TAG**.
 Role tag to be used for only showing the allowed roles.
 Ideally set the value to `true` or `false` (e.g. `allow-role=true`).
 When there's no tag assigned, all roles are allowed (default behavior).
 Disabled by default ([see below](#using-tags) for more info about using tags)
 * **SDM_ALLOW_ROLE_GROUPS_TAG**.
 Role tag to be used for only showing the allowed roles to the configured allowed user groups.
 The tag value should be the list of allowed user groups (see `SDM_GROUPS_TAG`) for that role separated by comma.
 If this tag or the `SDM_GROUPS_TAG` is not configured, all resources are allowed (default behavior).
 Disabled by default ([see below](#Allow-Role-By-Groups) for more info about using tags)
 * **SDM_APPROVERS_CHANNEL_TAG**.
 Resource tag to be used for specifying the responsible approvers channel name for individual resources.
+Disabled by default.
+See the following usage examples:
+  - For Slack: `SDM_APPROVERS_CHANNEL_TAG=approvers-channel` and inside the tags of a resource we would have `approvers-channel=#my-resource-approvers`, in this scenario all access requests for that resource would be sent only to the `#my-resource-approvers` Slack channel.
-For example: `SDM_APPROVERS_CHANNEL_TAG=approvers-channel` and inside the tags of a resource we would have `approvers-channel=my-resource-approvers`, in this scenario all access requests for that resource would be sent only to the `#my-resource-approvers` Slack channel.
-Disabled by default
+  - For MS Teams: `SDM_APPROVERS_CHANNEL_TAG=approvers-channel` and inside the tags of a resource we would have `approvers-channel=My Team###My Resource Approvers`, in this scenario all access requests for that resource would be sent only to the `My Resource Approvers` Teams channel.
+Note that in the tag value the team and the channel name must be separated by `###`.
+If you want to use the default channel of a team, you only need to leave off the channel name, e.g., `approvers-channel=My Team###`.
 * **SDM_AUTO_APPROVE_ALL**.
 Flag to enable auto-approve for all resources.
 Default = false
 * **SDM_AUTO_APPROVE_GROUPS_TAG**.
 Resource tag to be used for auto-approve groups.
 The tag value should be a list of groups (see `SDM_GROUPS_TAG`) separated by comma.
 Disabled by default
 * **SDM_AUTO_APPROVE_ROLE_ALL**.
 Flag to enable auto-approve for all roles.
 Default = false